-All Saints Day.
-Nov.
-1st is a national holiday to celebrate and honor deceased relatives and friends.
-Businesses are closed and many people observe the holiday by placing flowers on the graves of friends and relatives.
+All Saints Day, nationwide.
+November 1 is a national holiday to celebrate and honor deceased relatives and friends.
+Businesses are closed, and many people observe the holiday by placing flowers on the graves of friends and relatives.

-International Sherry Week.
-This annual event usually occurs in early November and is held in Andalusia's southwestern city of Jerez de la Frontera (where sherry was actually invented).
+International Sherry Week, Jerez de la Frontera.
+This annual event usually occurs in early November and is held in Andalusia's southwestern city of Jerez de la Frontera (where sherry was invented).
 It's a fun weeklong celebration featuring sherry tastings, sherry pairing menus, sherry cocktails, and other sherry-themed events.

 Highlights of Central & Southern Spain - 12 Days.
 This complete itinerary highlights some of Spain's most enchanting cities, featuring Madrid, Sevilla, and Barcelona.
 These are great cities to visit in November, as there are plenty of restaurants and museums to enjoy if it's rainy outside.